lexi89/Angular-happy-place/README.md

-# Happy place for starting Angular apps.
+# Happy structure for starting Angular apps.

 ## npm scripts
 - "commit": add and commit all files to git with default message